 Disha Dewan, Development Director

 Disha Dewan is the Development Manager for NC Arts in Action.
 She graduated from the University of Minnesota’s Carlson School of Management with a degree in Marketing.
 Disha worked as an accountant and manager before moving to New York to pursue a training program in classical acting from the American Academy of Dramatic Arts.
-After spending two years in New York auditioning for Indie films and off-Broadway productions, Disha went back to school and received a Masters Degree in Education from Marymount University and worked as an educator for 7 years.
-For the past 4 years, Disha has volunteered with the North Carolina Youth Tap Ensemble as a Marketing and Development Coordinator.
-Outside of work, she is an illustrator and professional photographer.
+After spending two years in New York auditioning for Indie films and off-Broadway productions, Disha went back to school and received a Masters Degree in Education from Marymount University and worked as an educator since 2012.
+Since then, Disha has volunteered with the North Carolina Youth Tap Ensemble in Marketing, Event Planning and Fundraising.